Alfred Smith Barnes: A. S. Barnes & Co.

 A. S. Barnes published textbooks under the "Library for Teachers" imprint: one of their earliest best sellers was Clark's English Grammar.
 Barnes published Joel Dorman Steele's Fourteen Weeks science book series beginning in 1867 and his Barnes Brief History of the United States in 1871.
 The company also put out Watson's Readers, Davies' Arithmetic, Monteith's Geography and the National Series of Standard Science Books.
 Barnes occasionally published fiction, such as Joseph Lincoln's first novel, Cap'n Ernie.

 The company also published trade magazines (Education Bulletin, National Teacher's Weekly, International Review), manufactured furniture for schools, and sold classroom supplies.

 After Alfred Barnes' death, and the takeover of the company by his son, Alfred C. Barnes, and the formation of the American Book Company conglomerate, Ripley Hitchcock became editor-in-chief, bringing with him Gilbert Parker, Stephen Crane and Stewart Edward White.
-The new regime published educational books edited by Margaret Sanger as well as her Woman's Home Library series; the 17-volume Trail Makers series and New Barnes Writing Books, which created a sensation.
+The new regime published educational books edited by Margaret Sangster as well as her Woman's Home Library series; the 17-volume Trail Makers series and New Barnes Writing Books, which created a sensation.
 The company incorporated in 1909, in order to provide fresh working capital, needed after acquiring another publishing firm.
 In 1917, a merger with Prang Co. was attempted, but abandoned after a few months.
 The company split up, with John Barnes Pratt acquiring the rights to the company name and much of the back catalog.

 1941, the American Sports Publishing Company, publishers of the Spalding Athletic Library, was sold to A.S.
 Barnes.
 The Spalding Athletic Library provided books for over 30 different sports.

 In the 1950s, A.S.
 Barnes & Company became the major publisher of sports reference books, with groundbreaking books such as The Official Encyclopedia of Baseball by Hy Turkin and S. C. Thompson and Roger Treat's Football Encyclopedia.
 Both titles represented the first entry in the genre for their respective sports.
 In 1958, A. S. Barnes was acquired by Thomas Yoseloff, who merged his namesake publishing company into Barnes as an imprint.